 Unlike the IRS, Missouri allows artists to deduct the market value of literary, musical, scholarly and artistic compositions that they donate to charity.
-The guidelines for claiming Cultural Contributions (see 12 Code of State Regulations 10-2.125) are: the taxpayer must itemize deductions on his or her federal return; the taxpayer must be the creator of the artistic work; the contribution must be made to a nonprofit, tax-exempt organization; the artwork must be appraised by a qualified appraiser if the fair market value is greater than \$500; the appraisal must be made within one year of the date donated; and the appraisal must be attached to the state return and be accompanied by a sworn statement from the donor and the recipient that indicates acceptance by both parties of the fair market value fixed by the appraiser.
+However, the guidelines for claiming Cultural Contributions (see 12 Code of State Regulations 10-2.125), which date back to 1985, set out requirements that will make it difficult for most artists to take advantage of the deduction.
+Specifically, taxpayers must itemize deductions on their federal and Missouri returns.
+The other requirements are: the taxpayer must be the creator of the artistic work; the contribution must be made to a nonprofit, tax-exempt organization; the artwork must be appraised by a qualified appraiser if the fair market value is greater than \$500; the appraisal must be made within one year of the date donated; and the appraisal must be attached to the state return and be accompanied by a sworn statement from the donor and the recipient that indicates acceptance by both parties of the fair market value fixed by the appraiser.
 (The statement also must show the date of the gift and the address where it may be viewed.)